 So the average order value is £45.
-After COGS, shipping and costs to process the order she makes £25 CM2 (versus Bob’s £45 CM2 per order when the T-shirts cost £30 each).
+After COGS, shipping and costs to process the order she makes £25 CM2 per order (versus Bob’s £45 CM2 per order when the T-shirts cost £30 each).

 So in this example the higher conversion rate means that the lower priced T-shirts actually generate more overall CM2 for Kate than Bob (66% more in fact – great!).